nbanks/bluetooth-dualboot/README.md

 # Bluetooth Dual Boot Pairing Helper

-A Python script to transfer Bluetooth pairing keys from Windows to Linux, enabling seamless Bluetooth device usage when dual-booting between Windows and Linux.
+A Python script to make it easy to transfer Bluetooth pairing keys from Windows to Linux, enabling seamless Bluetooth device usage when dual-booting between Windows and Linux.
 This script supports both Bluetooth Low Energy (LE) and classic Bluetooth devices.
+The script does not modify any files itself, so it is extremely safe to use.

 ## Table of Contents
 - [Background](#background)